 There may be minor differences in the way they appear.
 One is more superficial while the other is situated a little deeper within the lid.
-However, from a patient point of view they are both a painful lump in the eyelid.
+However, from a patient's point of view, they are both painful bumps in the eyelid.

-Stye in eyelid is caused becasue of the openings of these oil glands and hair follicles getting blocked.
-This blockage can happen because of dirt or makeup on the eyelid.
-In other words poor lid hygiene.
-They are caused by organisms found on the skin but the most common bacteria are the staphylococci bacteria.
+Stye in eyelids is caused because of the openings of these oil glands and hair follicles getting blocked.
+This blockage can happen because of

 The stye could thus be located on either the upper or the lower eyelid and anywhere on it.
 Some of our patients say that their swelling is in the corner of the eyelid and thus should not be a stye.
 That is not true and a stye can occur anywhere on the eyelid.

 The first and most troublesome symptom is pain.
-Pain usually starts before the lump is visible.
+The pain usually starts before the lump is visible.
 However many patients notice a yellow dot.
 This is the opening of the infected area on the skin.

 Here are some common symptoms

 "Is this Stye in eye contagious ?"
 This is a very common question we get asked.

-Most of the times a stye subsides and dissapears.
-Sometime this happens without any treatment and happens on its own.
-Most of the times however treatment is necessary.
-About 20% of the times a stye turns into a chalazion.
-Most of the times a chalazion has to be treated.
+Most of the time a stye subsides and disappears.
+Sometimes this happens without any treatment and happens on its own.
+Most of the time however treatment is necessary.
+About 20% of the time a stye turns into a chalazion.
+Chalazions usually have to be treated.